kkhetarpal/Literature/MonteCarloMethods.md

   * Value is estimated by mean return V(s) = S(s) / N(s)
   * By law of large numbers, as N(s) -> infinity, the value converges to the true value function

+**Monte-Carlo Estimation of Action Values**
+ * Every-visit MC methods: estimates the value of a state-action pair as the average of the reutrns that have followed all visits to it.
+  * First-visit MC methods: averages the returns following the first time in each episode that the state was visited and the action was selected.

+  Considering the policy being followed pi is determinstic, one will observe returns only for one of the actions from each state.
+This results in the MC estimates of other actions not improving with experience.
+This problem is called **maintiaing exploration**.
+We must ensure continual exploration.
+We could specify that the episodes start in a state-action pair, and that every pair has a nonzero probability of being selected as the start.
+This assumption is known as **exploring starts**.
+Alternatively, by **considering only policies that are stochastic with a nonzero probability of selecting all actions in each states** also guarantees infinite visits to each state-action pair.